 What is the object pool design pattern?
-The object pool behavioral pattern allows you to reuse objects instead of destroying them and creating them again.
-This can help when objects are big and expensive to create or when you just have a lot of them.
-Over time, this pattern also helps keep your computer memory from becoming fragmented which can cause you to run out of memory.
+The object pool behavioral pattern allows you to reuse objects instead of destroying and creating them again.
+This can help when objects are big and expensive to create or when you have a lot of them.
+Over time, this pattern also keeps your computer memory from becoming fragmented and running out of memory.

 This design pattern helps solve two big problems that applications encounter with managing memory especially over a long period of time.

 - Sometimes objects just take a long time or are otherwise expensive to create.
 Even if your objects are small and quick, you might sometimes need a lot of them.

 - As you use and then free memory, a normal memory manager will build up sections of memory that while available are too small to use for large objects because there are other objects sitting in the middle or between free sections.

 With this pattern, you allocate a block of memory when your application starts and use that memory to allocate objects that you don’t delete.
 Instead of deleting them, you mark them with a flag when they are not being used by some other code and are available.
 Then you manage this collection of objects yourself.
 This becomes your pool of objects.

 Anytime some code needs one of these objects, instead of allocating a new block of memory for that one object, do this instead to use the object pool:

 - Find an available object that already exists in the pool,

 - Mark the object as no longer available,